sicmutils/sicmutils/README.md

 ### Numerical Methods

-This system uses the delightful [Apache Commons Math][ACM] library to implement the numerical methods needed for the book.
+This system uses the delightful [Apache Commons Math][ACM] library to implement some of the numerical methods needed for the book.
+Many of the methods we used to pull from Commons are now implemented in native Clojure(script); our goal is to remove this dependency once we get a pure Clojure implementation of the Gragg-Bulirsch-Stoer ODE integrator implemented.

 The Scmutils simplifier has three engines: a polynomial-based simplifier useful for grouping like terms, a rational-function-based simplifier